Adam Mirza: Partial Knowledge

 Olivia De Prato, violin5:59

 Triangles was written for the International Contemporary Ensemble in 2012.
-In the compositional process Mirza focused on the characteristics of the individual musicians for whom he was writing.
+In the compositional process Mirza focused on the characteristics of the individual instruments for which he was writing.
 While during most of the piece the players are unsynchronized, they do come together in the same timeline at key moments, giving the work structural pillars to rest upon.
 The violin and flute parts rely heavily on a fragile, gestural vocabulary of refined noise balanced with emerging pitch, while the piano plays liquid arpeggios, repeated notes, and stark, accented chords.

 Growth for clarinet, violin, cello, piano, and live electronics is inspired by the city of Atlanta, and more specifically the composer’s experience growing up there only to return as an adult and a professional.
 Mirza captures the relentless speed of this center of the “New South” with a jump-cut collage approach to material, generated by the four performers armed with MIDI controllers that trigger live electronics.
 Taking the personification of the performer to another level, Mirza pits the members of the quartet against each other in a kind of futuristic Darwinist game, empowering them with the ability to process each other’s sound.
-Atlanta’s Hartsfield Airport makes a series of cameos, with the sounds of landing planes symbolizing a fast paced environment in which the four protagonists play out individual destinies.
+Atlanta’s Hartsfield Airport makes a series of cameos, with the sounds of landing planes symbolizing a fast-paced environment in which the four protagonists play out individual destinies.

 Spatial considerations figured prominently in the conception behind Cracks, written for the Bent Frequency Duo Project.
 In the premiere, and by design, the two performers were positioned antiphonally in the hall on opposite balconies.
 For subsequent performances in less resonant spaces, Mirza created a fixed media electronic part that evoked sounds of moving within a space, such as the creaking or groaning of floor boards.
 Slithering saxophone runs and shimmering percussion textures come together for punctuated arrivals before retreating to their respective corners.

 Adam Mirza’s curiosity as a composer shines through each one of his pieces in this collection.
 He is an artist who is invested in digging deeper, beyond an expected template, to discover new possibilities that reveal something about the way performances take on a life of their own and the way in which we as listeners are participants in the creative experience.
 Each work, in its own way, challenges norms of notation and performance practice, but nevertheless preserves a cohesive quality.
-Moreover, by taking an individual approach to each piece, Mirza invites us to listen in multiple ways, both to the resultant work as well as the unfolding process as It occurs.
+Moreover, by taking an individual approach to conceptualizing each piece, Mirza invites us to listen in multiple ways, both to the resultant work as well as the unfolding process as it occurs.

 – Dan Lippel